-The above painting, dated 1726, in my opinion shows the development of a more delicate style.
+The above painting, when I first recorded it dated 1726 --- a date which seems to have since disappeared --- in my opinion shows the development of a more delicate style.
 It also shows an increasing interest specifically in the dramatic effects of light.
 The drawings of the Younger van de Velde consistently note the direction of the fall of light, but the paintings show little response, in my view, to the emotional impact of moonlight, sunrise or sunset.
 In this romantic, pre-romantic or emotional category I would put one of the paintings in the NMM, which is generally highly admired for the sensitivity of its composition, colouring and handling of sunlight.
 E.H.H.Archibald dated this to about 1725, and for once I am in reasonable agreement.
 It may perhaps be later than 1725.

 Flagship becalmed at Sundown.
 21 x 43, signed P.Monamy.

 Reproduced in Country Life, May 28, 1959.

 The two paintings below, a pair, appear to be of the very greatest interest.
 Only noted recently, they appear to fit the sequence and development discernible for the 1720s.
 Unless some reason should arise for retracting this assessment, these are exactly the kind of works on which Monamy would have built his growing reputation.
 They also demonstrate a highly personal manner, notably the decorative use of colour and interest in sunlight, especially in the lower of the two, which markedly separates his work from that of the van de Veldes.